harsh570/Webd/README.md

-# Webd
+# Webde
-Basic implementation of html and css.
+HTML+CSS to create an attractive and good looking webpage using various diiferent properties.